Monopoly Here and Now (video game)

-Monopoly Here and Now is a video game adaption of the board game of the same name, which itself is a version of the classic board game Monopoly.
+Monopoly Here and Now is a video game adaptation of the board game of the same name, which itself is a version of the classic board game Monopoly.
 It was originally developed by Glu Mobile for the mobile market in 2006.
 A PC version was created by Encore Software for the Windows XP/Vista in 2007.
-It was then released for the iOS as "Monopoly Here & Now: The World Edition".
+It was then released for the iOS as Monopoly Here & Now: The World Edition.
 It was developed by EA Mobile and Hasbro.
-The game marked the franchise's debut into the iOS market, and was launched on Nov 20, 2008.
+The game marked the franchise's debut into the iOS market, and was launched on November 20, 2008.
 The game was also scheduled for release on Nokia N-Gage.
 The game was added to the Pogo.com platform in 2009.